chen3262/VMD_h2ocosine/README.md

 # VMD_h2ocosine

 [VMD](http://www.ks.uiuc.edu/Research/vmd/) script to label water molecules with different colors according to their orientations.
+H2O molecules with H-atoms facing toward/against the nearest silica surface are colored by blue and red, respectively (aka H-down/H-up configuration).
+The depth of colour saturation is dependent on the value of cosine theta, where theta is the angle between H2O dipole vector and the outward surface normal.
+For example, the most red water molecule has theta = 0 degree, and the most blue water molecule has theta = 180 degree.

 ## Requirements